Medicare Coverage

 Medicare Part C, also called Medicare Advantage, is an alternative to Original Medicare.
 Instead of receiving health benefits from the traditional government health insurance program, you receive your benefits from a private health plan.

 Medicare Advantage plans are offered by private insurance carriers.
-Each plan must provide at least the same benefits as Original Medicare, but they may include additional benefits — like coverage for prescription drugs, dental care and vision care, among others.
+Each plan must provide at least the same benefits as Original Medicare, but they may include more benefits that Original Medicare doesn't cover.

 Availability varies by location, and costs can vary by each individual plan.
 Medicare Advantage plans may also include provider networks and other stipulations.